 Ongoing support delivered in a group setting or one-on-one can help patients adapt to their new lifestyle.
 This support can be delivered by a health coach, a dietitian, nurse, or other allied health professional.
 Pharmacists trained in therapeutic carbohydrate reduction can be a valuable asset in terms of monitoring and educating patients with complex pharmaceutical regimens.
-A dietitian trained in therapeutic carbohydrate reduction can adhering to this intervention, including limited financial or time resources, "trigger foods," food addiction, and eating out (Cucuzzella et al., 2018).
+A dietitian trained in therapeutic carbohydrate reduction can assist patients with identifying and overcoming barriers to adhering to this intervention, including limited financial or time resources, "trigger foods," food addiction, and eating out (Cucuzzella et al., 2018).